jessefreeman/ai-for-dev/02_understanding_large_language_models/02_07_scaling_models.md

 #### Conclusion

 Scaling models is a crucial process in the development of advanced LLMs, allowing them to handle more complex tasks and deliver more accurate outputs.
 By understanding the methods and challenges involved in making a model bigger, developers and researchers can better utilize these powerful tools to push the boundaries of what AI can achieve.

----

-This section should provide a comprehensive overview of how models are scaled up and what that entails.
-Let me know if this fits well into your guide or if there’s anything else you’d like to adjust!